Sweetflips/sweetflips.gg/ENV_VARIABLES.md

 - API routes check for `BASE_RAZED_API_URL` and `AUTH_RAZED` before making requests
 - API routes check for `LUXDROP_API_KEY` before making Luxdrop API requests
 - Database connection is validated by Prisma during initialization

+## Security Notes

+**IMPORTANT:** All sensitive values are now stored in environment variables and never hardcoded in the source code:

+- API keys, secrets, and authentication tokens are read from environment variables
+- Referral codes and affiliate codes are configurable via environment variables
+- API endpoints are configurable via environment variables
+- Client-side public values use `NEXT_PUBLIC_` prefix and are safe to expose to the browser
+- Server-side sensitive values should never be prefixed with `NEXT_PUBLIC_`

 ## Notes